wagtail/bakerydemo/readme.md

 - [Heroku](#deploy-to-heroku)

 If you're new to Python and/or Django, we suggest you run this project on a Virtual Machine using Vagrant or Docker (whichever you're most comfortable with).
 Both Vagrant and Docker will help resolve common software dependency issues.
-Developers more familiar with virtualenv and traditional Django app setup instructions should ski to [Setup with virtualenv](#setup-with-virtualenv).
+Developers more familiar with virtualenv and traditional Django app setup instructions should skip to [Setup with virtualenv](#setup-with-virtualenv).

 Setup with Vagrant
 ------------------